 So why do so many of us find ourselves binge drinking?

-The Neuroscience of Binge Drinking
+The Impact of Binge Drinking on Your Health and Life

 Before we explore the potential reasons for binge drinking, let’s first look at alcohol’s effect on the brain.
 Research indicates that certain brain circuits seem to be activated during a drinking binge.
 One study in particular discovered that turning off a circuit between two brain regions — the amygdala and the ventral tegmental area (VTA) — might reduce instances of binge drinking.